thaliproject/thali/opensslandthali.md

 # Requirements
 In the Thali security model each principal has its own public key that it is identified with.
 We then use TLS mutual auth when connecting two principals in order to mutually authenticate to each other.
 Each principal is expected to send a cert chain that roots up to a self signed cert.

-Note that in our use of TLS there are no CAs or trust stores.
-In fact, there are no certs at all.
-In Thali we move around the raw public keys, not certs.
-So what we validate at runtime is that the root cert matches a key we recognize and chains properly to the leaf cert.
+In Thali we explicitly do not use the CA security model.
+In our world an identity is a public key.
+So when we validate a cert chain in Thali all we really want to know is if the leaf node has a path to the root cert.
+The public key in the root cert is then the "identity" of the principal at the other end of the line.
+We then know the identity of the called (their public key) and we can then use that public key with our ACL mechanism to decide what (if anything) the caller should be allowed to do.
+In other words TLS is for authentication, not authorization.

-We do revoke public keys, but not certs.
-This can happen in the case that a particular device and its intermediate and leaf keys are compromised but the root is not.
-In that case the intermediate/leaf keys would be revoked and we do need to be able to check for any certs that try to use them.
+There is an exception to this however.
+If a particular identity (read: public key) is known to be compromised, then we do want to reject any connections from it.
+Technically we don't need to do this.
+The requester's identity won't be in any ACLs and all of their requests will be automatically rejected.
+But the earlier one can reject a bad caller the better so potentially we do want to use a revocation store.
+But keep in mind that what we want to revoke is not a particular cert necessarily, but a public key and any keys that chain off that public key.

-But in general when we receive a chain all we really care about is:
+When we receive a cert chain over TLS all we really care about is:

 1. Each cert in the chain is "internally valid", that is, each cert:
  * Is not expired